ChrisVeigl/BrainBay/README.md

 All source code is licensed under GPL, for copyright information please have a look at ReadMe_License.txt

-*New:* A BrainBay User Forum is now available, see: https://brainbay.iphpbb3.com/
+*New:* **BrainBay User Forum** available, see: https://brainbay.iphpbb3.com/

 Version Info
 ------------

-* The current release version is 2.5  (2019-09-03)
+* The current release version is 2.7  (2022-08-13)

 * Recent changes for this release:
+  * support for new Brainflow version, serveral new compatible EEG amplifiers!
+  * improved element captions

+* Not-so-recent changes in recent releases worth mentioning:
   * New elements Shadow and Volume allow control of volume and desktop transparency
   * New element OSC-Sender for transfer of live values to other applications via Open Sound Control / UDP
   * Logical elements And, Or and Not got extended modes, increasing flexibility
   * Threshold element improved, increasing flexibility
   * Improved interface and handling for Neurobit devices
-  * user manual updated!

-* Not-so-recent changes worth mentioning:
   * Support for Neurosky devices
   * Cursorkey integration for Oscilloscope and Threshold Windows
   * Oscilloscope features snapshots for training reporting